EnterpriseDB/tpa/RELNOTES.md

 ### Notable changes

-- TPA-101 Support deploying to SLES 15

-  Pass `--os SLES` to `tpaexec configure` to deploy to SLES.

-  The M1 and PGD-Always-ON architectures are supported on all platforms.

-  Creation of local repositories (and therefore air-gapped installation) is not yet supported on SLES

 - TPA-316 Support replica setup using pg_basebackup instead of repmgr

   Even on clusters which don't use repmgrd to manage failover (e.g., with